mosra/magnum-website/content/showcase/player.rst

 .. block-info:: Documentation

     See the :dox:`magnum-player` app documentation for more information.
-    Again, please note that this is an experimental feature and the documentation is not yet finished.
+Please note that this is an experimental feature and the documentation is not yet finished.